-Some of the identified model families are relatively small, such as CSIRO, GEOS, GFS, INM, UA MCM, NICAM, with fewer than four models participating in CMIP, while others are much larger, for example, CCM with 28 models and ECMWF with 23 models in CMIP (here by "model" we mean the main model as in Figure 2 rather than model runs in CMIP).
-In terms of model runs, CCM, ECMWF, and HadAM are particularly numerously represented in CMIP6 with 32, 27, and 12 model runs, amounting to about 70% of the entire CMIP6 MME (Table S2 in Supporting Information S1).
+Some of the identified model families are relatively small, such as CSIRO, GEOS, GFS, INM, UA MCM, NICAM, with fewer than four models participating in CMIP, while others are much larger, e.g. CCM with 28 models and ECMWF with 23 models in CMIP (here by "model" we mean the main model as in Figure 2 rather than model runs in CMIP).
+In terms of model runs, CCM, ECMWF, and HadAM are particularly numerously represented in CMIP6 with 32, 27, and 12 model runs, amounting to about 70% of the entire CMIP6 MME (Table S2).
 This means that there is a strongly uneven model representation in CMIP6.
 The situation was getting more pronounced with successive CMIP phases: in CMIP5 and CMIP3 the share of the three most represented model families in terms of model runs is smaller at 52% and 50%, respectively.
 The size of model families and the diversity of models within a family are clearly influenced by the availability of model code.
 For example, the IFS/ARPEGE model is widely licensed to participating modeling groups in Europe, and therefore is used as a basis for a multitude of different models on the continent.
-The CCM-derived models have publicly available source code, which has been used extensively by many different modeling groups internation-ally.
-Other models with private code are used much more narrowly, such as CanAM, CSIRO, IPSL, or INM, which are only used by their own modeling group (and possibly a few collaborating organizations).
-Publicly available or widely licensed models usually have much greater participation in CMIP and an outsized impact in the MMEs.
+The CCM-derived models have publicly available source code, which has been used extensively by many different modeling groups internationally.
+Other models with private code are used much more narrowly, such as CanAM, CSIRO, IPSL or INM, which are only used by their own modeling group (and possibly a few col-